 The future fuel mix of the region will continue to depend on natural-gas-fired generation and the addition of variable renewable resources.
 Recent FCM auction results (see Section 4.1.3) have shown the retirement of coal- and oil-fired generators in the region and the loss of the Vermont Yankee nuclear plant.
 As additional generators retire, units in the ISO Generator Interconnection Queue, which primarily are natural-gas-fired generation and wind resources (see Section 5.4), will likely replace them.
 Further increases in the use of natural-gas-fired generation will likely occur, resulting from the loss of other types of generation subject to risks, such as nuclear and hydro units that may not be relicensed.
 The region also is beginning to experience the addition of wind-powered generation and photovoltaic (PV) resources, and future growth is expected.

-shows the expected regional resource capacity mix for 2015, 2018, and 2024.
+Figure 8-2 shows the expected regional resource capacity mix for 2015, 2018, and 2024.
 As indicated, natural gas-fired generation in the capacity mix is expected to grow from approximately 44% in summer 2015 to 57% in 2024.
 The figure is based on several assumptions, as follows:

 The 2015 capacity values reflect the seasonal claimed capability of generating resources in the 2015 CELT Report.